Bail in the United Kingdom: Bail conditions

-A condition can be applied where officials or the Immigration Tribunal are satisfied it can be complied with by the person subject to the condition from the start of the bail period.
+A condition may be imposed if officials or the Immigration Tribunal are satisfied that the person can comply with it from the start of the bail period.

-Bail in Northern Ireland
+Northern Ireland

 The Northern Irish bail system overlaps significantly with the system in place in England and Wales, notably, it mirrors many of the Police and Criminal Evidence Act (PACE) 1984 provisions for police bail in the related Irish legislation: The Police and Criminal Evidence (Northern Ireland) Order 1989 (PACE NI).
 Further legislation which provides the basis for bail law in Northern Ireland is: